fommil/fpmortals/manuscript/complete.md

 Scala also has *by-need* evaluation of values, with the `lazy`
 keyword: the computation is evaluated at most once to produce the value.
-Unfortunately, scala does not support *by-need* evaluation of method parameters.
+Unfortunately, Scala does not support *by-need* evaluation of method parameters.

 A> If the calculation of a `lazy val` throws an exception, it is retried